Bayesian Controlled FDR Variable Selection via Parameter-Expanded Latent Knockoffs: Methods

 To complete the proof, we need to show that an invariant prior on $(\beta, \widetilde{\beta})$ leads to a $W$ that satisfies the sign-flip property.
 This result can be obtained using a similar argument as in Theorem~1 of \cite{gu2021Bayesian}.
 We report the proof in the Supplementary Material for completeness. \end{proof}

 In practice, we can compute the upper bound for $\mathbb{P}\left[r_j = 0\mid \bm D\right]$ in Equation \eqref{ubound} via Monte Carlo sampling given the MCMC output, as

 where $T$ is the number of posterior samples.
 A simple algorithm to construct the set $\widehat{\mathcal{S}}$ required by Proposition \ref{th:1} is to compute the upper bound in Equation \eqref{eq:estimate_ubound} for each covariate and sort them such that the bounds are in ascending order.
-Then, add variables to the set until the average of the upper bounds is below $q$.
-The final selection is not sensitive to the choice of $W_j$.
-We adopt the typical function
+Then, add variables to the set until the average of the upper bounds is below $q$. {Proposition \ref{th:1} only requires $W_j$ to be antisymmetric.
+In practice, a choice of $W_j$ is needed to use the model.
+Many proposals are available in the literature \citep{barber2015knockoff, spector2022powerful}.
+We adopt the simplest function

-in all applications of this paper.
+in all applications of this paper, since we found that the final selection is not sensitive to the choice of $W_j$.}

 We remark that our model performs variable selection using an upper bound on the posterior probability of non-inclusion.
 This strategy allows us to overcome issues with strong correlation structure among the covariates, which typically affect the state-of-art variable selection methods that rely on the estimated marginal posterior probabilities of inclusion, as empirically shown in our simulation study.
 Our theoretical results, indeed, show that the bound used for our variable selection procedure is not affected by the dependency structure of the covariates.